 Case Study: Continuous Integration feedback – much more than simply builds

-The second of the case studies that we’ve sourced from the community, this one comes from Simon Baker and Gus Power at Energized Work (see one of their recent articles, No Bull here in which they discuss whether 12 years after the Agile Manifesto was published, software development has actually changed).
+The second of the case studies that we’ve sourced from the community, this one comes from Simon Baker and Gus Power at Energized Work.
 We really appreciate the time they spent with us in order to write this case study.

 In 2011, Energized Work, a software engineering lab, began building an MVP for a new start-up BuyaPowa.com.
 The concept was to create a social commerce website and back office that invited consumers to combine their spending power in order to achieve bulk discounts.
 If 50 people wanted a digital camera, for example, they should be able to buy it at a wholesale price.
 In theory, the more people who wanted a product then the bigger the potential discount.